Cory545/Web-Development-Bootcamp-1/README.md

 This repository is following me along the bootcamp, as I complete lessons and excercises.
 You can track as I improve with each lesson, getting gradually more advanced.

-I will make a Large Projects Folder, so they're much more clear and accessible.
+Once I have completed the course, I will be making another repository specifically for the Projects to be seperate.

 Starts from 2.1